 The Oslo Principles were prepared by an Expert Group on Global Climate Obligations, which consisted of the following members:

-Toon Huydecoper, retired Advocate-General of the Netherlands Supreme Court
+- Toon Huydecoper, Advocate-General of the Netherlands Supreme Court emeritus

-Michael Kirby, retired Justice of the High Court of Australia
+- Michael Kirby, Justice of the High Court of Australia emeritus

-Elizabeth Steiner, Judge, European Court of Human Rights
+- Elizabeth Steiner, Judge at the European Court of Human Rights emerita

 Photo via Klem@s

-Oslo Principles on Global Climate Change Obligations are now complemented by Climate Principles for Enterprises.
+The Oslo Principles on Global Climate Change Obligations have been complemented by the Climate Principles for Enterprises (Eleven International Publishing 2020).